 A Word From The Director

-Thank you for choosing to explore the Internal Medicine Residency Program at the University of Louisville.
 I am in my fourteenth year of being the program director and have had the pleasure of training many successful residents throughout the years.
 Our program is dedicated to providing the education and support that each resident needs to achieve his or her career goals.

 I'd love to share with you some highlights of our program:

-• Residents are assigned to one of our five program directors who will serve as their mentor throughout their training.
+• Residents are assigned to one of our four program directors who will serve as their mentor throughout their training.
 This has helped our residents to be successful not only in securing fellowship training but also in providing excellent patient care.
 Over the past three years, 96% of our residents have been successful in matching in the fellowship of their choice and our 2012 graduates had a 100% board passage rate.

 • We are extremely dedicated to making sure that our residents really know how to care for patients when they graduate.
 They have the opportunity of performing a variety of procedures and the diversity of pathology of our patients is unparalleled.
 Recognizing the difficulty of managing both inpatient and ambulatory responsibilities, we have developed a hybrid system to sufficiently protect our residents' time on the inpatient service while allowing them to maintain continuity relationships with their patients.